haapjari/article-orchestration/README.md

     make
 ```

-- Interface is compiled in `Ubuntu LTS 22.04` environment with `pyinstaller`.
-If you're getting errors while using it, that means your `glibc` version is not compatible with the generated binary.
+- If you're getting errors while using `Interface` it, that means the environments `glibc` version is not compatible with the compiled binary.
 Binary has to be recompiled to your corresponding environment.

 ### Preparation